olaoluwaayanbola/odun-pizza/README.md

  ```

 ## Contribute ##
 This is an open-source project and contributions are always welcome!
-Feel free to raise an issue or make a pull request.
+Feel free to raise an issue or make a pull request .

 ## Visual representations of the food ordering app. ##
 ![Portfolio Website](/images/foodH.png)